jasonccox/stock-dashboard/README.md

 ### Testing

 A small suite of Playwright end-to-end tests are included.
 To run them, first start the test containers with `DB_PASSWORD=<password> docker compose --profile test up`.
 Then use `npm run test` to run the tests.

+## Exploring the code

+The stock dashboard is written in TypeScript with a Node.js backend, PostgreSQL database, and a React frontend.
+The backend entrypoint is `src/backend/app.ts`, and the frontend entrypoint is `src/frontend/index.tsx`; from one of those starting points, you should be able to follow the trail of imports.
+The database schema is defined in `src/initDb.sql`.